-Some vegan eat honey, and others don't, largely because they disagree about whether or not insects can feel pain.
+Some vegans eat honey, and others don't, largely because they disagree about whether or not insects can feel pain.
 Some vegans believe that because honey comes from insects, it is not right for humans to take it and use it for consumption.

-for the word "vegan," but even if someone eats honey, they are still making a huge impact by avoiding all other animal products.
+There are many different definitions for the word "vegan," but even if someone eats honey, they are still making a huge impact by avoiding all other animal products.

 Is sugar vegan?